 Examples of Online Business Defamation Cases

 - In 2006, $11.3 million was awarded to a Florida woman for a lawsuit against a client who posted negative messages about her parent referral service.
 The plaintiff pursued the case even though she knew the defendant would not be able to pay the award.
 Rather than focus on the monetary award, she wanted to clear her name.

 - A Texas couple won $13.8 million in a defamation suit fighting back against anonymous commenters on Topix.com.
 The posters had said they were drug dealers, molesters, and sexual deviants.
 Though they were cleared of all charges, the online attacks didn’t stop.
 As a result, the couple had to move out of town and lost their business.

-- Neither party won a 2014 defamation case in which a contractor’s client wrote scathing reviews of his work on Yelp and Angie’s List.
+- Neither party won a 2014 defamation case in which a contractor’s client wrote bad reviews on Yelp and Angie’s List.
 The contractor retaliated by lashing out with his own accusations in response to the reviews.
 Ultimately, a jury found that they were both guilty of defamation, and neither would receive damages.

 - A doctor in Minnesota lost his online defamation case against a patient’s family that left unflattering online reviews about him.
 The Minnesota Supreme Court ruled that none of the statements qualified as defamation.
 In this case, doctor reputation management would have been a smarter alternative to legal action.

 How to Sue for Online Defamation